Challengers of the Unknown: Post-Flashpoint

 In 2011, the DC Universe was dramatically altered, giving very different back stories to many of its heroes and villains.
 This version of the Challengers incorporates elements of the original and 1990s lineups.

 The Challengers were formed for a reality television contest, when several notable people were assembled by archaeologist presenter Clay Brody for his "Challengers" program.
 Clay, the contestants, producer June, and pilots Ace and Maverick, were lost in the Himalayas when their plane crashed under mysterious circumstances.
 All but one of them showed up weeks later, remembering a recuperation in Nanda Parbat, in which the city's elder told them to beware the unknown, but also to challenge it.
 Returning to civilization, the group found a talisman that had led Clay to pick them, and a note explaining that it was one of a set.

 The Challengers program was retooled to take advantage of the quest.
-With their home base on a Metropolis soundstage dubbed "Challengers Mountain", the group sought out the talismans in far-flung corners of the world, usually accompanied by some oddity, like warrior statues or giant-ant-spewing portals.
+With their home base on a Metropolis soundstage dubbed Challengers Mountain, the group sought out the talismans in far-flung corners of the world, usually accompanied by some oddity, like warrior statues or giant-ant-spewing portals.
 Their greatest initial challenge came when in a short period their show was cancelled and they were attacked by their dead friend, "Ace" the pilot.
 Though he killed two of them, they managed to defeat him, and the survivors vowed to find the rest of the talismans and save the world.

 Rebirth

 The original Challengers Prof, Ace, Red, and Rocky were on a mission on an Earth in the Dark Multiverse when Prof was badly wounded.
 He figured out how to use the dark energy to heal himself.
 In doing so he inadvertently sent his dark multiverse counterpart to the multiverse.
 The Dark Prof created a new Challengers that he could use to collect the remains of an ancient god whose remains were flung through time and space when the Source Wall was destroyed.
 The Dark Prof recruits Trina Alvarez, Moses Barber, Krunch, and Bethany Hopkins as the most current incarnation of the team.
 They soon discover his evil intentions and send him back to the Dark Multiverse, saving Ace, Red, Rocky and Prof in the process.

-The DC Comics 5 issue Limited series "Challengers of the Unknown" returned with a new story in "All In" by Christopher Cantwell and Sean Izaakse.
-The original team, Ace Morgan, June Robbins, Prof Haley, Red Ryan, and Rocky Davis, will be featured, collaborating with the Justice League to address threats to the galaxy.
-A mysterious foe from their past, connected to the Darkseid wave, will play a significant role in the narrative.